JanssenProject/jans/docs/casa/plugins/email-otp.md

     - `otp_length`: Number of digits the OTPs will have (passcode length)
     - `otp_lifetime`: Passcode expiration in minutes
     - `subject`: Subject to use in e-mail messages.
 You can use `%s` as a placeholder to insert the value of the generated OTP
     - `message`: Body of e-mail messages.
 You can use `%s` as a placeholder to insert the value of the generated OTP.
-Basic HTML markup is supported; ensure to properly escape characters like double quotes - keep in mind this is JSON content
+Basic HTML markup is supported; ensure to properly escape characters like double quotes - keep in mind this is JSON content.

 1. Parameterize the `casa` project: in the `casa` project configuration, locate the `selector` section under `io.jans.casa.authn.main` flow and add an entry with key `io.jans.casa.authn.emailotp`.
 Assign an icon and a pointer to a short descriptive text.
 Example: